About the John L. Zoph Library

 - stimulating interest in reading and appreciation of literature through leisure reading and free choice; and by creating an environment that will instill in students a desire for the life-long use of libraries for academic, occupational, and recreational pursuits.

-We envision a school library that functions as a critical and central component of the total education program at Junipero Serra High School.
-We believe that at the heart of a successful school library program is the teaching of effective learning strategies and information literacy skills.
+We envision a school library and learning commons that functions as a critical and central component of the total education program at Junípero Serra High School.
+At the heart of this successful school library program is the teaching of effective learning strategies and information literacy skills.
 Furthermore, we believe that the ability to find, evaluate and use information, information literacy, is the keystone of lifelong learning.

 In short, Father John L. Zoph's tenure at Serra High School was the stuff of which legends are made.
 When he passed away on December 6, 2002, at the age of 94, the loss was profound for many in the Serra community.
 As a founding member of the faculty there are few memories of the school that do not include Father Zoph.